titania-research-labs/titania-research-website/README.md

-# banri's website
+# Titania Research website

-This is the source code for my personal website.
+This is the source code for our Titania Research website.

 This repository is forked from [Nobelium](https://github.com/craigary/nobelium).